bbauska/W3Cx-4of5-thru-May-2024/README.md

 And also, remember that in the JavaScript world, all operations are asynchronous.

-So we will see in the next video that we will that we use callbacks everywhere.
+We will see in the next video that we will that we use callbacks everywhere.

 You open a video, you will need to check that it has been correctly opened in a callback.

 You insert data, you will need to check in a callback that the insert has been performed correctly.

-So databases, when you store objects inside are called ‘object stores’, they have a name and they are attached to a domain.
+Databases, when you store objects inside are called ‘object stores’, they have a name and they are attached to a domain.

 You can imagine they are attached to a Web app.

-So let's look at some examples.
+Let's look at some examples.
 The first very popular example is Google Drive.

-So Google Drive stores lots of documents, spreadsheets, presentations… and if you are offline, it works!
+Google Drive stores lots of documents, spreadsheets, presentations… and if you are offline, it works!
 So I just open the dev tools and you can see that Google Drive relies a lot on IndexedDB.
 So we've got different data stores here and the different data stores will hold, for example, the synced documents